appdev-lessons/hello-world/content.md

 When you load a Grades project, you'll arrive at a page with several links.

-Your first step will be to open the link that looks like `appdev-projects/<project-name>` in a new tab:
+Your first step will be to open link to fork the project:

 ---